The Journal of the American Association of Teachers of Arabic

-Each article is sent to at least two consultant readers for author-anonymous evaluation before a final decision is made.
+Each article undergoes a double-blind peer review process and is sent to at least two external reviewers before a final decision is made.
 Responses and comments concerning articles published in previous issues will also be considered for publication.
 Such responses may, at the discretion of the editor, be published under “Brief Communications.”

 The journal also welcomes translations and bibliographies, provided they meet the following guidelines: translations should be scholarly, accompanied by an introduction or critical essay, annotations, commentaries, etc. Bibliographies should also be annotated, critical, and accompanied by an appropriate introduction.
 Translations and bibliographies are subject to the same review process as articles.

 Submission: Manuscripts should be submitted in duplicate, whether in hard copy or electronic format.
 For electronic submission (e.g., by email attachment), please attach both a PDF version and the original file (e.g., an MS Word document).
 For hard copy submission, all copies must be typed or printed on 8–1/2 x 11 inch or A4 paper, on one side only, double-spaced throughout.
 Leave at least one-inch margins on all four sides.
 Number the pages in the upper right-hand corner.
 The author’s identity should not be revealed in the manuscript or electronic files; instead, a cover sheet or the body of the email message should include: the author’s name, address (post and email), telephone number, academic affiliation, and the title of the article.

 Articles will not be returned to contributors.
 An electronic copy is normally required if a hard copy manuscript is accepted for publication.
 An abstract in English of approximately 100 to 150 words should appear at the beginning of the article to be followed by 7-10 Key words relevant to the content of the article.

 Typeface: Use italics only for cited linguistic forms, for titles of books and journals, and for subsection headings.